-- 1. MGA94, Zone 55 - 2.
+- 1. MGA1994, Zone 55 - 2.
 Monitoring will be undertaken at this location until it can be demonstrated that the noise contribution from the Mine is negligible.
-At this point, WCPL will notify DPIE and EPA of the results of this monitoring and advise if and when the monitoring at this location will be scaled back or discontinued.
-The real-time noise monitor at Wandoona may be relocated in response to a complaint or identified noise issue at another location. - 3.
+At this point, WCPL will notify DPHI and EPA of the results of this monitoring and advise if and when the monitoring at this location will be scaled back or discontinued.
+The real-time noise monitor at Tichular may be relocated in response to a complaint or identified noise issue at another location. - 3.
 Where continuous monitors are located at compliance locations (e.g. privately-owned receivers), WCPL will conduct a review of the identification/characterisation of mine-related noise by the real-time monitoring system at that location by comparing against observed mine-related noise identified during operator-attended monitoring (i.e. validate the identification of mine related noise and filtering of extraneous noise sources by the real-time system).
-Refer to Section 6.5.
+Refer to Section 6.5. - 4.
+Location for N20 is subject to access constraints, including a low-level river crossing and livestock within the fenced area.
+N20 will be near as practicable to the real time monitor subject to the constraints as mentioned.
+Alternate coordinates adjacent to the real time monitoring at Ringwood Road are 785,691.7E, 6,419,373N to be applied as required.

-Figure 3 Noise Monitoring Locations
+Figure 6-1 Noise Monitoring Locations